aurtzy/linux-autosetup/README.md

-# Propellant, an autosetup script
+# Propellant, an autosetup script...?
-Propellant.
+Propellant aims to bridge the gap that traditional autosetup scripts have with backups and fit that within its own pseudo package manager.

+/** insert cool gif or something here **/

+# Using the script
+/** todo **/

+# Developing Propellant
+/** todo **/

 ## Dependencies
 Propellant is currently developed on the following: